marklogic-community/grove-core-react-components/README.md

 ## Contributing

+### Tests

+    npm run test

+To run the tests continuously as you change files:

+    npm run test:watch

+To get a report on test coverage:

+    npm run test:coverage
+    open coverage/html/index.html

 ### Code-Style and Linting

 TODO: Describe ESLint, benefits of linting javascript, and the benefits of a common code-style.
 Also, how to set up editor-support.